Ao Fu Hou Bärbucha Kombucha

 After about a week, we take out the Scoby, and we strain our Kombucha to remove some floating yeasts and Scoby particles.

 That prevents the danger of clogging up, when we are using our bottling machine.

 So, we strain it, but we do not filter it.

 Filtration removes the beneficial yeasts, and also a big part of the flavor.

 We just keep our Kombucha as natural as it can be.

 After straining, it is bottling time.

-After bottling, our Kombucha develops a natural carbonation when it sits in closed bottles, in room temperature.
+After bottling, our Kombucha develops a natural carbonation, when it sits in closed bottles, in a room temperature.

 Natural carbonation is much easier on the stomach than forced carbonation - a process used by many commercial Kombucha brewers.

 After this carbonation process is over, we still condition our Kombucha in colder temperatures for at least a week, before we offer it for sale.